33dudu/magicreator/docs/about/me.md

-# About
+# WHO IS THIS = =
 !!! danger
     Before introduce anything, one statement need to be know.
-    By using mkdocs or github, I will be bold
+    By using mkdocs or github, I will be bold.

 ```
 JUST FOR FUN